 Ganesh Temple History

-The Hindu Temple Society of North America ("Society"), a non-profit religious institution was incorporated on January 26, 1970, under the laws of the State of New York.
-Soon thereafter, the Society acquired from the Russian Orthodox Church a site on which the present Temple is situated.
-It was in this small frame house that daily rituals were performed and weekend services conducted by volunteer priests, until the present structure, designed in accordance with the Agama Sastras (scriptures relating to temple building), was completed early in 1977, and the Temple consecrated on July 4 of the same year.
-His Holiness Sri La Sri Padrimalai Swamigal, a great siddha from Madras, had prepared twenty-six yantras for the temple and done pujas for them for five years before installing them on July 4, 1977.
+The Hindu Temple Society of North America (“Society”), a non-profit religious institution was incorporated on January 26, 1970, under the laws of the State of New York.
+Soon thereafter, the Society acquired from a non-functioning Russian Orthodox Church, a site on which the present Temple is situated.
+It was in a small frame house that daily rituals were performed and weekend services conducted by volunteer priests, until the present structure, designed in accordance with the Agama Sastras (ancient scriptures relating to temple building), was completed early in 1977, and the Temple consecrated on July 4 of the same year – coinciding with the US Independence Day.
+His Holiness Sri La Sri Pandrimalai Swamigal, a great siddha from Madras, had prepared twenty-six yantras for the temple and done poojas for them for five years before these blessed yantras were installed on July 4, 1977.

 The Hindu Temple Society of North America today has over twenty thousand devotees on its mailing list.
 In addition to these, there are thousands of other devotees not necessarily on the mailing list who benefit from religious and cultural activities of the Temple, and to which generous contributions are made.
 It is the intent of the Society to offer formal instructions in religion, philosophy, culture and the arts to its devotees and their families.
-Fund Raising activities of the temple include organizing pooja sponsorship (services), cultural events, temple gift certificate, fund raising dinner, gold coin mala, sponsorship of chairs and constituent parts for the community center and other projects.
+Fund Raising activities of the temple include organizing pooja sponsorship (services), cultural events, fund-raising dinners, gold coin mala sponsorship and other projects.

 Neighborhood and Community